HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 #### Atomic Record Appends

+GFS provides an atomic append operation called *record append*, which the client only provides data and GFS decides the offset.
+Record append is heavily used.

+Like the write flow, but there is extra logic.
+After the client pushing data to all replicas, it will send requests to the primary.
 The primary will check to see if appending the record to the current chunk would cause the chunk to the maximum size(64MB).
 If so, it pads the chunk to 64MB, and tell other replicas to do so and then replies to the client that the operation should be retried.
+Record append is restricted to be at most 1/4 of 64MB to deal with fragmentation.

 If a record append fails at any replica, the client retires the operation.
 GFS does not guarantee that all replicas are bytewise identical.

-TODO
-This property follows readily from the simple observation that for the operation to report success, the data must have been written at the same offset on all replicas of some chunk.
-Further- more, after this, all replicas are at least as long as the end of record and therefore any future record will be assigned a higher offset or a different chunk even if a different replica later becomes the primary.
-In terms of our consistency guar- antees, the regions in which successful record append opera- tions have written their data are defined (hence consistent), whereas intervening regions are inconsistent (hence unde- fined).
-Our applications can deal with inconsistent regions as we discussed in Section 2.7.2.
+And with padding, if the atomic append operation is success, the data must have been written at the same offset of all chunks.

 #### Snapshot